 The referent population is the non-institutionalized, English-speaking adult population of Michigan age 18 and over.
-Since the survey was conducted by telephone, only persons who lived in households that had landline telephones had a chance of being interviewed.
+Since the survey was conducted by telephone, only persons who lived in households that had landline telephones or individuals who have a cell phone had a chance of being interviewed.